Social anxiety is the fear of being judged. It tells you everyone is watching you. Everyone is analyzing your words. Everyone thinks you are weird.

 Is it just introversion?

-No. Introverts prefer quiet.
-Socially anxious people want to connect but are afraid.
+No. Introverts prefer quiet (it recharges them).
+Socially anxious people want to connect but are afraid (it drains them).
+You can be an extrovert with social anxiety.

 Will people think I'm awkward?

 Maybe.
 But "awkward" is not a crime.
 It is a human trait.
-Most people find awkwardness endearing, not repulsive.
+Most people actually find awkwardness endearing—it shows you are real, not a slick salesperson.

 Conclusion